 "Dearly beloved, we have gathered here today to witness the joining of this man and this woman in holy matrimony."
 The headmaster's eyes traveled across the room as he smiled at the many familiar faces.
-"We are here to celebrate the fact that Hannah and Severus have found that they can walk more easily through life while holding on to each other, while touching each other's hand.
+"We are here to celebrate the fact that Hannah and Severus have found that they can walk more easily through life while holding on to each other.
 We are here to witness their first step on that journey.

 "As many of you know, the road that brought them to this place has been a long and broken one, a road filled with hardship and disappointment.
 But that road has led them here, to this day and to each other.
 Ex tenebris, lux."

 His voice lowered as he addressed his words directly to the couple in front of him.
 "Today, in front of this congregation, in front of witnesses both visible and invisible, you will commit to each other for the remainder of your natural lives.
 It is not a commitment you have entered into carelessly or with closed eyes.
 I know neither of you will take lightly the responsibilities of marriage."
 He looked back up at the congregation.
 "If anyone here knows of a reason why these two should not be united in marriage, speak now, or forever hold your peace."